Jaglowsd/MAXDOAS/DAMP_README.txt

 which can be found here: https://sourceforge.net/projects/seabreeze/ This program's orignal file had a simple iterative data collection process to showcase how to use the API.
-Many modifcaitons were made to specialize the program for the particular use of designing a MAXDOAS.
+Many modifcaitons were made to specialize the program for the particular use of designing a MAXDOAS - more information in \section maxdoas.
 Go to \section details for more information about the program.
 The program is written entirely in C++ using SeabreezeWrapperAPI.

 \section license License